TEAMMATES/teammates/docs/process.md

   * Add comments in the diff to suggest changes.
     Bundle the review comments with the "Start a review" and "Add review comment" features, and finish it with "Request changes", preferably with the review summary.
   * Change the status of the PR to `s.Ongoing`.
-* If the code is OK in all aspects, change the PR status to `s.ToMerge` and "Approve" the PR.
+* If the code is OK in all aspects, change the PR status to `s.FinalReview` and "Approve" the PR.

 **Role: Code quality reviewer**

 * Review the code for maintainability and style.
-* The follow-up action is the same as that of reviewers, with the only difference being the label to be applied is `s.MergeApproved`.
+* The follow-up action is the same as that of reviewers, with the only difference being the label to be applied is `s.ToMerge`.

 ## Merging a PR